Looking for an easy and fancy way to serve broccoli? Try roasted broccoli. It’s so good even the broccoli haters in your house will love it.

 *you could also add sliced garlic for even greater deliciousness and health benefits

-Preheat oven to 375.
+This recipe is so easy!
+Preheat oven to 425.
 Prep and chop broccoli and add slices to a large bowl.
 Toss with about 1/4 cup olive oil (depending on how much broccoli you’re making) and sprinkle with sea salt to taste.
-Toss to coat then spread in a single layer on a cookie sheet.
+Make sure it is well coated, then spread in a single layer on a cookie sheet.
 Roast for 15 minutes, then flip and roast for about 10 more minutes.
 It’s done when it gets nicely browned on the edges but is still nice and green.
-Enjoy with your favorite meat dish!
+Enjoy with your favorite meat or lentil dish!
+Pairs well with steak.